SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/design_strategies.ja.md

   private final WebDriver driver;

   // By default the PageFactory will locate elements with the same name or id
   // as the field.
-Since the summary element has a name attribute of "summary"
+Since the issue_title element has an id attribute of "issue_title"
-  // we don't need any additional annotations. private WebElement summary;
+  // we don't need any additional annotations. private WebElement issue_title;

-  // Same with the submit element, which has the ID "submit" private WebElement submit;

-  // But we'd prefer a different name in our code than "comment", so we use the
+  // But we'd prefer a different name in our code than "issue_body", so we use the
   // FindBy annotation to tell the PageFactory how to locate the element.
-  @FindBy(name = "comment") private WebElement description;
+  @FindBy(id = "issue_body") private WebElement body;

   public EditIssue(WebDriver driver) {
     this.driver = driver;